moyano83/Sbt-in-action/README.md

 # Chapter 3: Core Concepts<a name="Chapter3"></a>

 The build.sbt file defines settings for the project, being a setting a key, an initialization, and an operator (`:=`) that associates the key with the initialization.
+Sbt reads all the settings defined in your build at load time and runs their initializations, which produce the final setting values used for your build.
 A setting is used to change an aspect of the build or add functionality.
 A setting has a type and an initialization of a setting can only return the same type than the setting.
 To define a dependency, use the `librarydependencies += "groupId" % "artifactId" % "version"` notation.
 The `libraryDependencies` key is of type `Seq[ModuleID]` and the `+=` operator takes the previous value of the setting and assign a new value to it (or use the `++=` operator to add more than one comma separated value).
 You can use previously defined settings to specify another setting like `"groupId" % "artifactId" % version.value`, where the `value` method of a setting returns the actual value of the setting.
 A task in sbt is like a setting that runs every time you request its value.
 You can create new tasks by defining a variable or method: this is called a definition.
 A definition is executed before the settings, therefore settings can refer to a definition.
 You can use a setting after to give value to a definition: